-- Maintenance association End Point (MEP): Points at the edge of the domain which define the boundary for the domain.
+- Maintenance Association (MA): A set of MEPs, all of which are configured with the same MAID (Maintenance Association Identifier) and MD level, each of which is configured with a MEPID unique within this MAID and MD level, and all of which are configured with the complete list of MEPIDs. - Maintenance association End Point (MEP): Points at the edge of the domain which define the boundary for the domain.
 A MEP sends and receives CFM frames through the relay function, dropping all CFM frames of its level or lower that are received from the wire side. - Maintenance domain Intermediate Point (MIP): Points internally to a domain (not at the boundary).
 CFM frames received from MEPs and other MIPs are cataloged and forwarded; all CFM frames at a lower level are stopped and dropped.
 MIPs are passive points that respond only when triggered by CFM trace route and loopback messages.

-8.2.1.2 CFM Sub-Protocols
+9.2.1.2 CFM Sub-Protocols